saisantoshsasapu-a11y/HR_Analytics/README.md

 ﻿# HR_Analytics

-The goal of project is to analyze employees data to uncover key factors influencing attrition, satisfaction, performance and to build an interactive HR Dashboard using Power BI and Python.
+The goal of project is to analyze data to uncover key factors influencing attrition, satisfaction, performance and to build an interactive HR Dashboard using Power BI and Python.